Nature-Based Homeschool Enrichment

 Quick Facts

-Maximum Class Size: 15 students for each level
+Maximum Class Size: 10 students in each level, 20 students in total

 Eligibility: Participants must be enrolled in homeschool or private school.
 Nature Explorers must be between 5 and 9 years old.
 Nature Trailblazers must be between 10 and 15 years old.

 Discounts: 5% discount for paying in full for the semester.
-Sibling discounts available up to 10%.
+5% discount for siblings.
+Discounts available up to 10%.

 How to pay: